Worried about finding a rental in Lisbon? Take a look at our complete guide on landing the best deals at the lowest prices!

 Despite being more expensive, finding a rental in Lisbon is still much more affordable than in other industrial hubs in Europe.
 The prices are indeed increasing, but all for a good reason.

 We’ve made a table highlighting the current prices of rentals in Lisbon, compared to those from two years ago.
-All estimates are for a one-bedroom apartment, which is nearly 86 m2.
+All estimates are for an apartment that’s 86m2 in size.

 The following details will also help you compare prices between different municipalities.
 Rental prices generally increase the closer you are to the city’s center.

-Prices are taken from Idealista in July 2022.
+Prices are taken from Idealista (as of October 2023).

 Is it worth renting a house or apartment in Lisbon?